ANh0r/LeetCode-Daily/README.md

 * Mostly Python
 * Some Methods from the LeetCode

-Also, I try to finish the Leetcode AMAP.
+Also, I try to finish the Leet-code AMAP.
 Thank you.